mklabs/greenskin/readme.md

 # Greenskin

-A set of monitoring tools, with a focus on frontend metrics, aiming to provide a simple way to monitor Frontend Performance.
+A little monitoring tool, with a focus on frontend metrics, aiming to provide a simple way to monitor Frontend Performance.

 The project is based on the following systems: